thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>SW1 stays HSRP Active
 <br>SW2 stays Standby

-*this scenario does not go according to plan*
+*this scenario does not go according to plan...*

 ## From hosts connected to SW2: